Children performing without a licence could be breaking the law and the production company can be at risk of prosecution.

 - activities we don’t consider as performances such as children being filmed taking part in normal activities and not as part of a performance (e.g. doing school lessons or playing in the park)

 'Open licences' (licences that are issued without all the information complete) are not available.
 An application needs to be completed for each performance or activity, with all the required information, for it to be legal.

 Register children who do not need a licence to perform

-For performances where you do not need a licence we will still need you to register the children taking part in the performance.
+For performances where you don't need a licence, we will still need you to register the children taking part in the performance.

 Post your completed form to the Child Performance and Employment Team.

 Children performing abroad will also need a licence but these are not issued by us.
 Applicants will need to contact the magistrates’ court nearest to where they live.
-List of Magistrates’ courts in Leicester.
+See a list of Magistrates’ courts in Leicester.